yigit/chicory/android-tests/README.md

 maven repository from the outputs of the main project.

-The dependencies between this project and the maven project are setup properly such that, if the code in the main maven project changes, this android project will recompile the repository and run up-to-date tests.
+The dependencies between this project and the maven project are setup properly such that, if the code in the main maven project changes, this Android project will recompile the repository and run up-to-date tests.

-To avoid re-building the main project (e.g. in CI), you can also pass `CHICORY_REPO` environment variable, in which case, this android project will re-use its output instead of recompile (but it won't make any attempt to compile their tests either)
+To avoid re-building the main project (e.g. in CI), you can also pass `CHICORY_REPO` environment variable, in which case, this Android project will re-use its output instead of recompiling the main project.
+(It won't make any attempt to compile their tests either)
 ```
 mvn deploy -DaltDeploymentRepository=local-repo::default::file:./local-repo -DskipTests
 cd android-tests && CHICORY_REPO=../local-repo ./gradlew device-tests:connectedCheck